 When it comes to sex (and life), you can’t separate the mind and the body.
 Vaginismus is no exception.
-Underlying causes are extremely variable and often influenced by multiple factors.
+The causes of vaginismus are extremely variable and often influenced by multiple factors.

 Sometimes there is no obvious cause, but common factors in the development of primary vaginismus include: